Sunday, March 8, 2026

 EK

-The office of apostle was constituted by Jesus Christ and assigned to specific persons appointed by Him.
+The office of apostle was instituted by Jesus Christ and assigned to specific persons appointed by Him.
 I have not found any evidence in Scripture to suggest that a specific spiritual gift accompanies the appointment to apostolic office.
 However, the proclamation of the gospel is a continuing apostolic mandate for the church.

 My reading of Ephesians 4:11 reveals that the apostolic office is itself a divine gift to the church.
 God used it to lay the foundation on which the church has been built through the ages.
 Most of the New Testament Scriptures were written by the apostles.